House

 One Studio.
 One Contract.
 One Team.

-RICS surveying support for party walls, licence to alter, conservation-area works & neighbour mattersWe design and build Clapham Junction house extensions across Clapham Junction's principal residential streets - side-return, rear, wraparound and double-storey additions for Victorian terraces, Between-The-Commons houses and Edwardian converted houses where planning strategy, conservation detailing, Party Wall sequencing and structural engineering need handling properly.
+RICS-regulated chartered surveying for party walls, licence to alter, conservation-area works & neighbour mattersWe design and build Clapham Junction house extensions across Clapham Junction's principal residential streets - side-return, rear, wraparound and double-storey additions for Victorian terraces, Between-The-Commons houses and Edwardian converted houses where planning strategy, conservation detailing, Party Wall sequencing and structural engineering need handling properly.

 Every house extension project in Clapham Junction is designed to respect the Wandsworth Common West Side Conservation Area and the character of Victorian terraces, between-the-commons houses, Edwardian conversions.
 Our in-house RIBA Chartered Architects handle Wandsworth planning applications, our chartered structural engineers specify any load-bearing work, and our directly-employed trades deliver the build under one fixed-price contract.
 We coordinate Building Control, Party Wall awards where needed, and all certifications through to handover.